 If you’re not ready to be a parent, you can choose an adopting family for your baby through a Vermont adoption agency.
 Adoption can provide your baby:

 Once you have decided to move forward with adoption agencies in Vermont, you will get started by creating your adoption plan.
 Your adoption plan outlines your personal wants and needs for the entire adoption process.
-This includes searching for an adoptive family, choosing what type of adoption you want, making a birth plan for when you deliver your baby, and how to move forward and get the post-adoption support you need.
+This includes searching for an adoptive family, choosing what type of adoption you want, and how to move forward and get the post-adoption support you need.

 A fulfilling part of the adoption process is choosing the right adoptive family for your baby.
 Angel Adoption only works with families who are licensed to adopt a baby in the United States.
 Our families hoping to adopt have been pre-screened and are ready to provide a safe, stable, and loving home.